jpneto/quasi-nimber/README.md

 ## Quasi-nimbers

-This repository includes Python code to compute the value of games described in article "Disjunctive Sums of Quasi-nimbers"
+This repository includes Python code to compute the lists of unsafe nimbers described in article "Disjunctive Sums of Quasi-nimbers".

 Available code: